MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/develop-serverless-apps.md

 # Use Azure Functions to develop Node.js serverless code

 Azure Functions provides serverless code infrastructure, allowing you to create responsive, on-demand HTTP endpoints.
-Serverless code is composed of JavaScript or TypeScript ode that  runs in response to various events.
+Serverless code is composed of JavaScript or TypeScript code that  runs in response to various events.

 Functions run on top of a web service, as code or a Docker container, which is abstracted away so you can focus on the code for your endpoint.
 Functions also allow you to trigger another function so that a function work stream can replace existing hosted backend server functionality and remove the need to manage that server.